brojamesA/Windows-system-panel-10.3/README.md

 Version 8.0

-About:Windows System Panel is a brand new program that has been fully released t othe public on this github repository
+About:Windows System Panel is a brand new program that has been fully released to the public on this github repository

 New update is coming soon!